-- 5. Member States The Member States of registration or the Member state of residence shall ensure that the information letter and the follow-up documents to be served in accordance with paragraph 3 are served either-in accordance with their national law, or when duly justified, by a particular method requested by the Member State of the offence, unless such method is incompatible with their national law. - 6.
-The Member State of registration or the Member State of residence shall ensure that the competent authority provides an electronically structured response The Member State of registration or the Member State of residence shall ensure that its national contact point draws up an electronically structured certificate and sends it to the national contact point of the Member State of the offence including in the following eases: - (a) where the delivery is successful, the date of service and data about the person receiving the document upon completion of the formalities concerning the service of the information letter or of the follow-up documents in accordance with paragraph 3, - (b) where the delivery is not successful, a reason for failing to deliver the information letter or follow up document shall be given where the delivery is not successful.

-Where requested by the Member State of the offence, the certificate shall be accompanied by a copy of the documents served.

-7. The request referred to in paragraph 4 shall be communicated in the language or one of the languages of the Member State of registration or Member State of residence notified to the Commission in accordance with paragraph 8 Article 5a1.
-The eertificate response referred to in paragraph 6 shall be communicated in the language of the Member State of the offence notified of the Commission in accordance with paragraph 8 Article 5a1.
+- 5. The Member State of registration or the Member state of residence shall ensure that the information letter and the follow-up documents to be served in accordance with paragraph 3 are served either-in accordance with their national law, or when duly justified, by a particular method requested by the Member State of the offence, unless such method is incompatible with their national law. - 6.
+The Member State of registration or the Member State of residence shall ensure that the competent authority provides an electronically structured response including: - (a) where the delivery is successful, the date of service and data about the person receiving the document, - (b) where the delivery is not successful, a reason for failing to deliver the information letter or follow up document shall be given. - 7.
+The request referred to in paragraph 4 shall be communicated in the language or one of the languages of the Member State of registration or Member State of residence notified to the Commission in accordance with Article 5a1.
+The response referred to in paragraph 6 shall be communicated in the language of the Member State of the offence notified of the Commission in accordance with Article 5a1.